Foreigner Reunites: Lou Gramm, Al Greenwood, And Ian McDonald Perform With Band For First Time In 37 Years

 — Rolling Stone (@RollingStone) July 21, 2017

-Jones also told Billboard he knows he “can’t do this forever,” admitting that rhe is realistic about the prospects for a 50th-anniversary tour in 10 years when he will be in his 80s.
+Jones also told Billboard he knows he “can’t do this forever,” admitting that he is realistic about the prospects for a 50th-anniversary tour in 10 years when he will be in his 80s.
 In other words, this may be the last time for Foreigner fans to ever see the classic lineup of the band perform together.

 You can see the performance with the reunited Foreigner members in the video below.